apmwebdev/odin-ruby-chess/README.md

 testing.
 It is the final project for the Ruby section of The Odin Project curriculum.
 The project page is [here](https://www.theodinproject.com/lessons/ruby-ruby-final-project).

+To see the app in action, go to https://replit.com/@apmwebdev/Ruby-CLI-Chess.

 ## Assignment
 1. **Build a command line Chess game where two players can play against each other.**